GlaucioOliveira/CIT-261/topics/css3-animations/README.md

 ````
 <a href="https://codepen.io/glaucioso/pen/XGqeeR" target="_blank">Live Demo (At CodePen)</a>

+**NOTE**:
-**NOTE**: To allow the animation to be executed more then one time we can use the **animation-iteration-count** property.
+- To allow the animation to be executed more then one time we can use the **animation-iteration-count** property.
 To allow the effect occurr without end just pass the `infinite` value to this property.

+- We can specify multiple animations and properties into HTML elements.
+We can to do it by putting a comma into next to the animation values specified.